138 YEARS OF HUNTING IN THE GENESEE VALLEY

 The One Hundred

-and Thirty-seventh year of the Genesee Valley Hunt
+and Thirty-eighth year of the Genesee Valley Hunt

 will begin with the opening meet on Saturday,